Frequently Asked Questions

-Typically, TTU doesn't like on-campus (Lubbock) students taking online courses.
-Most require special permission from the departments to enroll in them.(Ex.
+Most online require special permission for on-campus students to enroll in them.
+Contact the individual departments about enrollment in these sections.(Ex.
 MATH 1451 online?
 Contact the Math department.
 COMS 2300 online?
 Contact the COMS department.)

 A student whose cumulative GPA falls below 2.0 will be placed on "academic probation."
 Such a student may not enroll for more than 16 hours without prior approval of the academic dean.
 In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the dean.
 Students whose semester GPA is below 2.0 in their first semester at Texas Tech must complete in the next semester an Academic Recovery Plan, enroll in a Programs for Academic Development and Retention (PADR) course, and pay a nonrefundable course fee.
 Once required to enroll in a PADR course, students must repeat the course every term that they are enrolled at Texas Tech until the course is successfully completed.
 A student on academic probation remains eligible for all extracurricular activities as governed by the rules of the specific activity.

 Programs for Academic Development and Retention.
 Students who are placed on Academic Probation are required to take this course.
 It is a zero credit hour course that focuses on providing academic and personal management skills that will make students successful in their college careers.
-Want more information? http://www.depts.ttu.edu/passxl/
+Want more information?

 A probationary student who has a current and a cumulative GPA below 2.0 at the end of a fall or spring semester will be on suspension unless grade replacements for courses completed at that time raise the cumulative GPA above 2.0.
 Texas Tech does not suspend students at the end of a summer term.
 However, summer grades can result in probation, and if the student does not achieve a 2.0 or better cumulative grade point average in the subsequent semester of enrollment, suspension can result.
 Students must initiate grade replacements in the Office of the Registrar.
 A suspended student who attains a cumulative GPA of 2.0 or higher as a result of grade replacement and after official grades have been submitted and academic status has been determined may be allowed to attend Texas Tech University upon appeal to the academic dean of the college in which the student is enrolled.
 Any courses that are completed after probation or suspension status has been determined for a particular semester will not alter that probation or suspension.
 A student on academic suspension is not permitted to take classes and is ineligible to participate in any extracurricular activities once the suspension is posted.
 If the circumstances that resulted in the suspension are mitigating, an appeal may be directed to the appropriate academic dean or committee.
 The student is ineligible to participate in extracurricular activities during the appeal process.
 If the appeal results in granting the student permission to attend classes, then the student will be reactivated, and a transcript notation is made that allows the student to attend until the student meets the conditions established by the academic dean or committee granting the appeal and/or achieves a cumulative GPA at or above 2.0.